Get insider access

 2. Best Cheap Wireless Earbuds

-If you're looking for even cheaper buds that still offer solid performance, the best cheap wireless earbuds we've tested are the JLab Audio GO Air POP True Wireless.
-You might expect to sacrifice build quality or performance at this price point to find something more wallet-friendly.
-However, these colorful buds are just as well-built as the previous pick, and their continuous battery life of roughly nine hours will easily get you through your day.
+If you're looking for even less expensive buds that still offer solid performance, check out the JLab Audio GO Air POP True Wireless.
+At this price point, you might expect to sacrifice build quality or performance, but these colorful buds are just as well-built as the previous pick.
+Their continuous battery life of roughly nine hours will easily get you through your day.
 They also come with a case that holds three extra charges.

-These comfortable buds have a bass-rich sound with extra thump, punch, and warmth to please EDM and hip-hop fans.
-You can use their companion app's customization features to fine-tune the mix to your liking.
+These comfortable buds have a bass-rich sound with extra thump, punch, and warmth to please EDM and hip-hop fans, and you can use their companion app's customization features to fine-tune the mix to your liking.
 However, you get less control over their sound than with the JBL Vibe Buds True Wireless since they only feature EQ presets rather than a full parametric interface.

 See our review